SML0127/personal-study-notes/README.md

 # personal-study-notes
-repository to record what I have studied
+A repository to record what I have studied.
+This is my personal understanding and translation, so there are errors or mistranslations.